Volunteer with Your Pet

 - Not be on a raw food diet

-- Dogs must pass a temperament evaluation with our P-AT Specialist, which includes introduction to our small animals (rabbits, guinea pigs, rats), other dogs and volunteers.
+- Must pass a temperament evaluation with our P-AT Specialist, which includes introduction to our small animals (rabbits, guinea pigs, rats), other dogs and volunteers.

-- All dogs must complete an annual health check through their veterinarian and wear a Canine Ambassador bandanna while volunteering.
+- Must complete an annual health check through their veterinarian and wear a Canine Ambassador bandanna while volunteering.

 How to Become a Volunteer: